ivaoaero/eslint-config/README.md

 # IVAO ESLint config

-This package is a shared configuration file for EsLint.
+This package is a shared configuration file for ESLint.
 To use this config, follow the installation instructions.

 ## Installation